mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### Improvements

-* We made some minor improvements to the style of the Stories Beta version.
+* We made some minor improvements to the style of the Stories beta version.
 This release fixes issues regarding batch actions.

 ### December 13, 2019

 #### Improvements

 * We redesigned the **Stories** page with a brand new UI and improved stability.
 The new UI can be accessed by clicking **Enable new UI**.
-This is a [Beta version](/releasenotes/beta-features/).
+This is a [beta version](/releasenotes/beta-features/).

 ### December 5, 2019